 Many commercial products contain natural rubber latex.
 These include bandages, baby bottle teats, baby dummies, rubber bands, clothing elastic, rubber toys, rubber grips and a wide range of medical equipment.
 Allergic reactions usually occur after exposure to dipped products like gloves, balloons and condoms.
-Products made from crepe rubber (like shoe soles) are unlikely to cause allergic reactions.
+Products made from crepe latex rubber (like shoe soles) are unlikely to cause allergic reactions.

 By contrast to natural latex rubber, synthetic rubber is produced from petrochemicals, and does not contain allergenic latex proteins.
 Products containing synthetic rubber (like most latex paints) do not cause allergic reactions.

-Immediate allergic reactions to latex are most serious
+Immediate allergic reactions to latex

 Immediate allergic reactions (also known as Type 1 or IgE antibody mediated) are the most serious adverse reactions to latex.
 In people who have developed sensitivity to natural latex proteins, contact with latex releases the histamine into the tissues.
 The result is itching and hives (urticaria) with direct contact, like after wearing rubber gloves, or itchy swollen lips, face or tongue after blowing up balloons.
-Some people will develop irritation after wearing a condom, inserting a diaphragm for contraceptive purposes or after visiting the dentist or hairdresser and coming into contact with latex.
+Some people will develop irritation after wearing a condom, inserting a diaphragm for contraceptive purposes, or after visiting the dentist or hairdresser and coming into contact with latex.

-Reactions can also occur when latex is inhaled, resulting in allergic rhinitis (hay fever) or asthma like symptoms.
+Reactions can also occur when latex is inhaled, resulting in allergic rhinitis (hay fever), or asthma like symptoms.
 This occurs most commonly in hospitals.
 The latex proteins can leach out of the gloves with sweaty hands and become attached to the powdered lubricant.
 In environments where gloves are being changed frequently, latex on these fine particles can become suspended in the air like pollen.

-Irritant Dermatitis is the most common adverse reaction to latex
+Irritant dermatitis is the most common adverse reaction to latex

 Even though irritant dermatitis is not an allergic reaction, absorption of latex through damaged skin increases the risk of developing latex allergy with ongoing exposure.
 Recognition and treatment of this condition is therefore recommended to reduce the risk of developing latex allergy.